THE ESTATOE TRAIL

-The first phase of the greenway (a 10 foot-wide, mostly paved urban trail), was completed in 2003; it connected Blue Ridge Community College to the City Sports Complex and the Transylvania County Activity Center.
-Since that time, the greenway system has grown considerably; a continuous segment now connects the Art Loeb Trail in Pisgah National Forest to Mclean Road, near Calvary Baptist Church.
-A segment connects Brevard Elementary and the Boy's and Girls Club to Brevard High School along Gallimore Road, a short segment can be found within the Cadence Point subdivision off Forest Hills Drive, and the most recently completed segment connects Oskar Blues and the Cherry Street neighborhood to the original path near Transylvania Regional Hospital.
+The first phase of the Estatoe Trail, the City's 10-wide mostly paved greenway, was completed in 2003; it connected Blue Ridge Community College to the City Sports Complex and the Transylvania County Activity Center.
+Since that time, the greenway system has grown considerably, and it now stretches from the Art Loeb Trail in Pisgah National Forest to Main Street in downtown Brevard, with several short segments and connections throughout town.

 You can keep up with the status of future segments of the Estatoe Trail by visiting the Estatoe Trail Status Story Map.
 This map shows the future phases of the greenway system and details their design, funding, and construction status.